 The question is, would the Browns take Garrett over Trubisky when they're desperate for a franchise quarterback?
 Well, there is precedent for this, as the Texans picked Jadeveon Clowney when they really needed a signal-caller in the 2014 NFL Draft.
 Houston simply had Clowney way above all the quarterbacks, and that could be the case with Cleveland and Garrett.
-Plus, there are NFL Free Agent Rumors that the Browns could target Tyrod Taylor.
+Plus, there is a chance Trubisky could be available at No. 12 overall.

 Rd.
 1, Pk.
 12

 I wrote earlier that Cleveland's No. 1 overall pick would come down to Myles Garrett and Mitchell Trubisky.
 Well, as a Hall of Fame running back once said, they can eat their cake and eat it, too.

 Trubisky, as discussed, fits Hue Jackson's offense perfectly.
 He seems like he'll be the first quarterback chosen in the 2017 NFL Draft, despite his inexperience.
 The Browns shouldn't take him at No. 1, but the value is certainly there with the 12th-overall selection.
 There's a good chance Trubisky will be available here, as the quarterback spots in the top 10 have completely dried up, save for the Jets at No. 6.